miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 frontier models that can handle it such as o1-mini and ask for its next step opinions.
 Other projects include:

+## LLM To Be Given Persistent Datastore Capabilities Directly

 Proto-RAG in the form of a simple JSON-like dictionary for the LLM to casually use as its own persistent datastore, able to always get a list of its keys and use them to pull up its values.
 In this way, it can store stuff for itself, just like the `store` table I made in `sqlite` for cookie-like persistence in the app without relying on the browser.

 Once you have sqlite, there's a ton of stuff you can do that... ugh, it's an article in itself.
 Suffice to say, I think I ought to give the LLM its own `DictLikeDB` that's used elsewhere in the system, teach it that it has one and how to use it.
 I could easily imagine it using it for remembering the user's name, for example.
 That seems like the quintiessential example, but there's countless possiblities.
 If you give an LLM explicit long-term memory...